masc-ucsc/docs/docs/pyrope/02-basics.md

     test4
     ```

-If order is needed and a function call can have side-effects, the statement
+If order is needed and a function call can have `debug` side-effects or real
-must be broken down in several statements, or the `and_then` and `or_else`
+side-effects, the statement must be broken down in several statements, or the
-operations must be used.
+`and_then` and `or_else` operations must be used.

 === "Incorrect code with side-effects"
     ```
-    var r1 = fcall1() or  fcall2()  // compile error
+    var r1 = fcall1() or  fcall2()  // compile error, or non-determistic debug

-    var r2 = fcall1() and fcall2()  // compile error
+    var r2 = fcall1() and fcall2()  // compile error, or non-determistic debug

     var r3 = fcall1() +   fcall2()  // compile error